Terry McAuliffe: Business career

 At the age of 14, McAuliffe started his first business, McAuliffe Driveway Maintenance, sealing driveways and parking lots.

 In 1985, McAuliffe helped found the Federal City National Bank, a Washington, D.C.–based local bank.
 In January 1988, when he was thirty years old, the bank's board elected him as chairman, making him the youngest chairman in the United States Federal Reserve Bank's charter association.
 In 1991, he negotiated a merger with Credit International Bank, which he called his "greatest business experience."
 He became the vice-chairman of the newly merged bank.

 In 1979, McAuliffe met Richard Swann, a lawyer who was in charge of the fundraising for Jimmy Carter's presidential campaign in Florida.
 In 1988, he married Swann's daughter, Dorothy.
-In 1991, the Resolution Trust Corporation, a federal agency, took over the assets and liabilities of Swann's American Pioneer Savings Bank.
-Under Swann's guidance, McAuliffe purchased some of American Pioneer's real estate from the Resolution Trust Corporation.
+McAuliffe purchased some of American Pioneer's real estate from the Resolution Trust Corporation.
 His equal partner in the deal was a pension fund controlled by the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA).
 They purchased real estate valued at $50 million for $38.7 million; McAuliffe received a 50% equity stake.
 In 1996, he acquired a distressed housebuilding company, American Heritage Homes, which was on the brink of bankruptcy.
 He served as chairman of American Heritage.
 By 1998, he had built American Heritage Homes into one of Central Florida's biggest homebuilding companies.
 By 1999, the company was building more than 1,000 single family homes per year.
 In late 2002, KB Home bought American Heritage Homes for $74 million.